Phantom (Sword of Truth)

-Plot introduction

-A continuation of the story in Chainfire, Phantom begins with Richard Rahl searching for his wife, Kahlan Amnell, whom only he remembers.
-As the reader discovered in Chainfire, the spell used to make everyone forget Kahlan, Chainfire, was initiated by the Sisters of the Dark, working for the Keeper of the Underworld.
-Richard reveals that not only the spell but also all magic has been corrupted due to the effects of the chimes being in the world.
-Due to this corruption Kahlan is not invisible to everyone and Jagang uses this fact to continue to control her.

-Plot summary
+Plot

 The story continues with Richard's quest to find his wife, Kahlan, and release her from the Chainfire spell.
 Kahlan still travels with the Sisters of the Dark Ulicia, Cecilia and Armina as they hurry to catch up with the fourth Sister, Tovi.
 Unbeknownst to them, Tovi is dead, stabbed by Samuel and allowed to die after being questioned by Nicci.
 They stop at the White Horse Inn, and the Sisters are shocked when the innkeeper can see Kahlan and correctly title her.
 Because of the Chainfire enacted on Kahlan, no one should be able to know she exists.
 She was erased from the memories of all who knew her and anyone who sees her instantly forgets.
 The Sisters kill the man and his family, and continue on, traveling toward Caska where they believe Tovi has gone.

 Back at the Wizard's Keep, Richard senses powerful magic and goes to investigate.
 He discovers Zedd, Ann and Nathan in a room where Nicci is caught up in the grips of a powerful spell called a verification web.
 The web is meant to examine the Chainfire spell and see if there is any way to undo it.
 Richard realizes that there is something wrong with the spell, recognizing that the corruption of the spell was caused by the presence of the three chimes - Reechani, Sentrosi, Vasi - being in the world, and the chimes not only corrupted the verification web, but they have corrupted all magic, including the Chainfire spell.
 Despite the other three's refusal of his analysis, he is able to disable the spell to release Nicci before the spell kills her.
 Before Nicci can tell anyone that the spell was indeed corrupted, the deadly beast that Jagang had created to hunt Richard appears in the room.
 In order to drive it off, Nicci places herself back into the spell form to draw upon the power between life and death.
 By refusing to actually supply the magic to the spell, the power of life and the power of the underworld come together and strike the beast, driving it away for the time being.
 Richard saves her from the spell a second time.